Facilities

-Our state-of-the-art facilities provide students with the latest in lab equipment and technology ideal for hands-on learning, both in the Biomedical Engineering Building, which opened in 2008, and the newly constructed Engineering Education and Research Center (EERC).
-Students also have opportunities to partner with faculty and physicians at the Dell Medical School and across The University of Texas at Austin.
+Texas BME’s state-of-the-art facilities provide students with the latest in lab equipment and technology ideal for hands-on learning, both in the Biomedical Engineering Building and other Cockrell School of Engineering facilities, including our own engineering makerspace, Texas Inventionworks.
+Beyond the Cockrell School, students also have opportunities to partner with faculty and physicians at the Dell Medical School and across The University of Texas at Austin.

 About the BME Building